 The Institutional Grammar Research Initiative (IGRI) convenes scholars from around the world who are interested in the study and practice of institutional analysis.
-Core foci of the IGRI are advancements to the rigor and applicability of the Institutional Grammar (Crawford & Ostrom 1995, Basurto et. al. 2010, Siddiki et. al. 2011, Frantz & Siddiki 2022) and the dissemination of knowledge related to research utilizing the Grammar in an accessible manner.
+Institutions are the rules (e.g., laws), norms (e.g., social norms), and strategies (e.g., behavioral conventions) that govern behavior in social systems.
+IGRI activities center around the development of the Institutional Grammar (IG) (Crawford & Ostrom 1995, Basurto et. al. 2010, Siddiki et. al. 2011, Frantz & Siddiki 2022), an increasingly prominent paradigm for supporting the conceptualization and measurement of institutions.
+The IGRI supports the generation of rigorous and relevant research and is dedicated to the development and dissemination of resources to support researchers and practitioners in their work.
+These resources also support and convey best practices in IG research.

 The IGRI and its activities are designed to support principles of Commons-Based Peer Production (CBPP), which encourage collaboration across sectors (public, private, non-profit) and emphasize the use of open, collaborative platforms and “Copyleft” licensing for engaging scholars with common intellectual interests in scientific problem-solving wherever they live, globally [for information on Copyleft licensing see here and here].
 Consistent with these principles, the IGRI supports the development of open-source and open-access intellectual products, public accessibility to IGRI seminars, and broad dissemination of IGRI and related products.